ClarissaSpain/120-work/hw-4/readme.md

  ![Final Image](img/Final.png)

 ### Issues
 I didn't really have any issues with this project becuase it was pretty straightfoward.
-For a second I add issues using
 ### Further Discussion
 For the most part I used beginShape to create the sketch.
 However, I made sure to use other forms of drawing; inlcuding, *quads, triangles,* and *lines*.
 The other shapes didn't quite match the style of my sketch.